paralax/ColossalOpera/intermediate/ancestors.md

     1
     Beth+Dave=Tom,Dick,Harry

 Then you'll be given a person's name followed by one or more question marks or exclamation points.
-Each question mark means go back one level of ancestery, each exclamation mark means go *forward* one level of ancestery.
+Each question mark means go back one level of ancestry, each exclamation mark means go *forward* one level of ancestry.
 For example:

     2
     Beth!